AAR Cargo Systems Selected by FedEx to Design and Manufacture MD-11 Cargo Loading Systems

 Related news

-See allFebruary 26, 2026
+See allApril 22, 2026

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has substantially completed the expansion of its Airframe MRO facility in Oklahoma City.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has signed a multi-year commercial distribution agreement with Woodward, a world leader in the design and manufacture of aerospace and industrial controls.